Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Clean up existing migrations

 Within the `Migrations` folder there will four entries that were created during the initial solution skeleton creation.
-The last two of these should be removed:
+The last two of these should be removed.
+The first two create the `Ref` and `Hr` database schemas.
+The `Ref` is for the reference data, and `Hr` is for the master data; in some scenarios it may make sense to use only the `Hr` schema which will house both types of data.
+For this sample two schemas will be used.

 ```
 └── Migrations